Unstructured-IO/unstructured/_sources/bricks.rst.txt

 * Empty text cannot be a title
 * Text that is all numeric cannot be a title
 * If a title contains more than one sentence that exceeds a certain length, it cannot be a title.
 Sentence length threshold is controlled by the ``sentence_min_length`` kwarg and defaults to 5.
+* If a segment of text ends in a comma, it is not considered a potential title.
+This is to avoid salutations like "To My Dearest Friends," getting flagged as titles.

 Examples: